styleguide

 [[ … ]] is preferred over [ … ], test and /usr/bin/[.

 [[ … ]] reduces errors as no pathname expansion or word splitting takes place between [[ and ]].
-In addition, [[ … ]] allows for regular expression matching, while [ … ] does not.
+In addition, [[ … ]] allows for pattern and regular expression matching, while [ … ] does not.

 # This ensures the string on the left is made up of characters in